JonSnowbd/Schmove/readme.md

 # Overview

-As direct children in each of your scenes add `SchmovementImporter2D`, configure as needed.
+As children in each of your scenes add `SchmoveImporter2D`, configure as needed.
+These will be where your nodes will get teleported into.
+Make sure they have atleast one group they allow.

-In anything that needs to be cross-scene, add an `SchmovementExporter2D`, configure as needed.
+In anything that needs to be cross-scene, add an `SchmoveExporter2D`, configure as needed.
+This node will make sure that when you `Schmove.Begin/Finish` (and its an important node) it will move along to the next scene.
+Having this node in a node also enables it for being targeted by `.transition_launch, .jail` etc

+In anything that needs to remember state, add a `SchmoveStatic2D`, and the encode/decode pair will automatically be called on scene transition, and recalled state on _ready

 Now whenever you `Schmove.BeginTransition, .FinishTransition` it will carry over all Exported nodes that got explicitly launched (or were implicitly launched by being marked Important)

+## Encode/Decode pairs

+If any of your `Static` or `Exporter` node's parents have a `schmove_encode() -> Dictionary` and a `schmove_decode(data: Dictionary)`, they will have their state saved in the save file, and will recall their previous states via `schmove_decode`

 ## Features